top of page

 "WOULDN'T WANNA BE THAT KIND OF GIRL, ANYWAY!"

-The 8th of September marks the UK release of Mel & Kim's debut single Showing Out (Get Fresh At The Weekend).
+The 8th of September marks the UK release of Mel & Kim's debut single - Showing Out (Get Fresh At The Weekend).

-Released in 1986, the 120BPM track proved a slow burner, initially smouldering in the clubs for months, before entering the UK singles chart at #67.
-Before it's release - and beyond - Mel & Kim promoted their single heavily with months of club dates up and down the UK, and with every passing week, Showing Out slowly crept up the lower end of the UK singles chart - despite initially not receiving much airplay from Radio One.
-That all changed following a chance opportunity to appear on the popular UK music chart show Top Of The Pops.
-At that time, you had to be in the UK top 20 in order to appear on the show, but an unexpected cancellation to the bill, on October 30th 1986, resulted in Mel & Kim being asked to perform their song to a huge UK audience, and their three and a half minute performance propelled Showing Out into the UK top ten.
+Mel & Kim promoted their single with months of club dates up and down the UK, and, with every passing week, Showing Out slowly crept up the lower end of the UK singles chart - and all without the backing of airplay from Radio One.
+That all changed following a chance opportunity to appear on the hugely influential UK music chart show Top Of The Pops.
+At that time, you had to be in the UK top 20 in order to appear on the show, but an unexpected cancellation to the bill, on October 30th 1986, resulted in Mel & Kim being asked to perform their song to a huge UK audience - and that three and a half minute performance propelled Showing Out into the UK top ten.
 The Top Of The Pops performance was the sisters' very first T.V. appearance, and Kim later referred to it as the moment in her life she would most like to relive, as well as it being "a buzz!" and "the scariest moment of our lives!"

 Showing Out eventually peaked at #3, a staggering ten weeks after its release, and it remained in the UK singles chart for a total of 20 weeks.
 The single was certified silver on November 1st 1986, with sales exceeding 250,000 in the UK alone.
 Europe was quick to follow, and the song reached the #1 position in Belgium, Germany and Switzerland, and also went top 5 all over the continent.
 Further afield, Showing Out also charted well, reaching #12 in Australia, #8 in New Zealand, #23 on the US Billboard Hot R&B/Hip-Hop Singles & Tracks and even #1 on the U.S. Billboard Hot Dance Club Play chart!